Andrew Carnegie: Investing in education, science, pensions, civil heroism, music, and world peace

-In 1900, Carnegie gave $2 million to start the Carnegie Institute of Technology (CIT) at Pittsburgh and the same amount in 1902 to found the Carnegie Institution at Washington, D.C., for encourage research and discovery.
+In 1900, Carnegie gave $2 million to start the Carnegie Institute of Technology (CIT) at Pittsburgh and the same amount in 1902 to create the Carnegie Institution at Washington, D.C., to encourage research and discovery.
 He later contributed more to these and other schools.
 CIT is now known as Carnegie Mellon University after it merged with the Mellon Institute of Industrial Research.
 Carnegie also served on the Boards of Cornell University and Stevens Institute of Technology.

 In 1911, Carnegie became a sympathetic benefactor to George Ellery Hale, who was trying to build the 100 in Hooker Telescope at Mount Wilson, and donated an additional ten million dollars to the Carnegie Institution with the following suggestion to expedite the construction of the telescope: "I hope the work at Mount Wilson will be vigorously pushed, because I am so anxious to hear the expected results from it.
 I should like to be satisfied before I depart, that we are going to repay to the old land some part of the debt we owe them by revealing more clearly than ever to them the new heavens."
 The telescope saw first light on November 2, 1917, with Carnegie still alive.

 In 1901, in Scotland, he gave $10 million to establish the Carnegie Trust for the Universities of Scotland.
-It was created by a deed that he signed on June 7, 1901, and it was incorporated by the Royal Charter on August 21, 1902.
+It was created by a deed that he signed on June 7, 1901, and it was incorporated by royal charter on August 21, 1902.
 The establishing gift of $10 million was then an unprecedented sum: at the time, total government assistance to all four Scottish universities was about £50,000 a year.
 The aim of the Trust was to improve and extend the opportunities for scientific research in the Scottish universities and to enable the deserving and qualified youth of Scotland to attend a university.
 He was subsequently elected Lord Rector of University of St. Andrews in December 1901, and formally installed as such in October 1902, serving until 1907.
 He also donated large sums of money to Dunfermline, the place of his birth.
 In addition to a library, Carnegie also bought the private estate which became Pittencrieff Park and opened it to all members of the public, establishing the Carnegie Dunfermline Trust to benefit the people of Dunfermline.
-A statue of Carnegie was later built between 1913-14 in the park as a commemoration for his creation of the park.
+A statue of Carnegie was later built between 1913 and 1914 in the park as a commemoration for his creation of the park.